Severe Weather Statement issued for Grant by NWS - NewsBreak

 Severe Weather Statement issued for Grant by NWS

-Effective: 2021-08-24 16:30:00 CDT Expires: 2021-08-24 16:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Grant A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 445 PM CDT FOR SOUTHEASTERN GRANT COUNTY At 430 PM CDT, a severe thunderstorm was located near Hazel Green, or 9 miles northwest of Galena, moving east at 20 mph.
-HAZARD...60 mph wind gusts and penny size hail.
-SOURCE...Trained weather spotters.
-Reports of 60 mph winds around Hazel Green.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Cuba City, Hazel Green, Dickeyville, Georgetown, Kieler, Lock And Dam 11, Sandy Hook, Louisburg, Sinsinawa and Big Patch.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...0.75 IN WIND THREAT...OBSERVED MAX WIND GUST...60 MPHalerts.weather.gov
+Effective: 2021-08-24 00:47:00 CDT Expires: 2021-08-24 01:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Grant A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 100 AM CDT/MIDNIGHT MDT/ FOR SOUTH CENTRAL MORTON AND EAST CENTRAL GRANT COUNTIES At 1247 AM CDT/1147 PM MDT/, severe thunderstorms were located along a line extending from near Carson to 8 miles southeast of Flasher, moving northeast at 20 mph.
+HAZARD...Quarter size hail.
+SOURCE...Radar indicated.
+IMPACT...Damage to vehicles is expected.
+These severe thunderstorms will remain over mainly rural areas of south central Morton and east central Grant Counties, including the following locations...
+Raleigh.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov

 Comments / 0